CBIRD-code/pdsnd_github/README.md

 README.md

 ### Credits
-With thanks to my Udacity mentors.
+With thanks to my Udacity mentors on the Programming for Data Science course.